Search results for

 An IP-rated design

 Like earbuds, speakers often come equipped with IP ratings to protect them against dust and water damage.
 The durability of each rating differs, from absolutely no resistance to total dust ingress and protection from water submersion.
-Most workout buds wear at least an IPX4 water-resistant rating to guard against omnidirectional water splashes.
+Most workout buds have at least an IPX4 water-resistant rating to protect against water.
 Similarly, wireless speakers like the JBL Flip 6 often house an IP67 water and dust-resistant rating.
 This protects against submersion in up to 1m of water for 30 minutes and is dust-tight.

-The Apple HomePod mini has no such protective IP rating.
-The mesh fabric coasting is easy to stain and it has no shield against liquids or dust.
+The Apple HomePod mini is not IP-rated.
+The mesh fabric coating is easy to stain, and it has no shield against liquids or dust.
 Okay, smart home speakers are rarely taken outside or exposed to the elements.
 However, it is impossible to foresee when a cup of coffee might slip from your grasp.
 When spending nearly $100, users take solace in knowing that their precious tech is safe.
 I want the Apple HomePod mini (2nd generation) to wear a robust IP rating when it comes to market.

 What would you like to see Apple bring to the Apple HomePod mini (2nd generation)?